 Very often medical billing claims get refused on the basic ground that the patient’s coverage has been terminated or may not be eligible for the date of service.
 Family physicians often take for granted that their regular patient, whose insurance had been verified initially, stands the same every time they come in.
 This may not always be the case.

 Often family physicians are so occupied with putting their regular patients at ease that they tend to forget about filling the simplest and smallest of details right from the spelling of the patient’s name to whether the diagnosis code corresponds to the procedure being performed.
 This causes claim denials or at the very least delays in reimbursements

 3. Wrongly coded:

-- Wrongly coded: A majority of the times due to the hand-filled forms, misinterpretation of the family physician hand written coding can lead to claim denials.
+A majority of the time due to the hand-filled forms, misinterpretation of the family physician handwritten coding can lead to claim denials.
 Further, family physicians often fail to update their coding books, which can cause further delays in claim denials and their resubmissions.
 Also, due to upcoding, wherein a level of service or procedure has not been performed, but in order to collect a higher reimbursement, the procedure has been billed, can cause problems of fraud.

-- Under billing: Medical billers working in physician’s offices often are not aware of the billing rules for services that Non physician Practitioners (NPPs) perform.
-Also, awareness and understanding of the incident-to billing rules and shared visit regulations by physicians is very essential if and when hiring NPPs, as if not billed to Medicare then physicians can lose nearly 85% of the scheduled fee – a major loss of revenue that they cannot afford.
+Medical billers working in physician’s offices often are not aware of the billing rules for services that Non-physician Practitioners (NPPs) perform.
+Also, awareness and understanding of the incident-to billing rules and shared visit regulations by physicians are very essential if and when hiring NPPs, as if not billed to Medicare then physicians can lose nearly 85% of the scheduled fee – a major loss of revenue that they cannot afford.